 The first step is to create a new chromosome map and paint a match.
 A 'blank' map is a set of blank chromosomes representing a single person.
 For definitions for this and the other terms used on the site, please see the glossary.
 Assuming you've personally taken a DNA test, it would make sense to start mapping your own chromosomes first.
 To start, you just need the data for the segments you match with a relative (the site does not use raw DNA data).

 Create a new chromosome map

-To create a profile, go to the 'Dashboard' link in the top navigation and click 'Create a new profile.'
+To create a map, go to the 'Dashboard' link in the top navigation and click 'Create a new map.'

 You will be asked to confirm the name and gender of the person the map is for.
 You'll then see a "blank canvas".
 This represents your chromosomes (or those of the person who did the test).
 You will 'paint' your matches into this map, and use the segments you share with them to determine from which ancestor you inherited each segment.

-A new profile has 23 chromosome pairs: 22 numbered autosome pairs and a pair of X chromosomes.
+A new map has 23 chromosome pairs: 22 numbered autosome pairs and a pair of X chromosomes.
 If the person who tested is marked as male, the paternal X-Chromosome will not appear since males do not inherit an X chromosome from their fathers.

 The top chromosome in each pair is paternal, and came from the test-taker's father.
 The lower chromosome in each pair is maternal, and came from the test-taker's mother.